-Summer in south west England is glorious.
-I’ve been exploring with my van and Ollie, my pup, and there hasn’t been a dull moment.
+I’ve been exploring this summer with my van and Ollie, my pup, and there hasn’t been a dull moment.
 Devon is the only county in England with two coastlines, and while they’re different, I can confirm that the English Riviera (Torbay) is just as beautiful as the North Coast, home to Woolacombe and Ilfracombe.
 In fact, having also seen some beautiful beaches in Cornwall, I promise you that the beaches in England during summer are as good as the beaches abroad.

-Hoping to inspire you to explore another beautiful corner of the UK, this list of things to do in Devon all add to an epic UK staycation.
+Hoping to inspire you to explore another beautiful corner of the UK, this list of the best things to do in Devon will all add to an epic UK staycation.

 The best things to do and see in Devon, England

 1. Hike part of (or all of!) the South West Coastal Path.